-NIAAA is made up of six divisions and four offices.
+NIAAA is made up of five divisions and four offices.
 An organizational chart is available here.

 Office of the Director, NIAAA

 The Office of the Director leads the Institute by setting research and programmatic priorities and coordinating cross-cutting initiatives.
 The Office includes:

 - Office of Extramural Activities, Director: Dr. Abraham Bautista

 The Office of Extramural Activities is responsible for extramural grant and contract review, the management of chartered initial review groups and special emphasis panels, and all grants management activities.
 OEA also manages the Committee Management Office—responsible for advisory council activities and nominations to advisory and review panels—and provides advice to the Institute's senior leadership on matters that concern FACA (Federal Advisory Committee Act) and non-FACA meetings.